Treatment for placenta previa depends on various factors, including:

 For heavy bleeding

-If you're bleeding, you may need bed rest in the hospital.
-If the bleeding is severe, you may need a blood transfusion to replace lost blood.
+If you're bleeding, you may need hospital bed rest.
+Severe bleeding may require a blood transfusion to replace lost blood.
 You may also benefit from medications to prevent premature labor.

-Your health care provider will likely plan a C-section as soon as the baby can be safely delivered, ideally after 36 weeks of pregnancy.
-If it's not possible to wait, you will need an earlier C-section.
-In this case, you may be given corticosteroids to speed your baby's lung development.
+Your health care provider will likely plan a C-section as soon as the baby can be delivered safely, ideally after 36 weeks of pregnancy.
+If you need a C-section before 36 weeks, you may be given corticosteroids to speed your baby's lung development.

 For bleeding that won't stop